rindeal/SQLite3-Encryption/README.md

 ### Compile it

+Build script currently generates only solution _(*.sln)_ files for Microsoft Visual Studio IDE, but as SQLite3 and wxSQLite3 are cross-platform, you may try to [download the original wxSQLite3 source code][wxsqlite3-dl] and built it yourself for your platform.

 #### 1. Requirements

 - Windows with [MS Visual Studio](https://www.visualstudio.com/products/visual-studio-express-vs) 2012+ *(2010 not tested but should work too)*